5 things that may affect your savings in retirement

 As we get older, we tend to spend much more on healthcare.
 Increasing costs for medical and social care can quickly erode savings, which in turn has a huge negative effect on individuals, families, their communities and the state.

-According to the World Health Organization's Global Burden of Disease assessment, four chronic conditions (various cancers, chronic lung disease, diabetes and cardiovascular disease) contribute to 60% of deaths worldwide.
-These chronic conditions can be - if not prevented or treated - at least managed, by four lifestyle behaviours: good nutrition, enough physical activity, responsible tobacco use and responsible alcohol intake.
+Four chronic conditions (various cancers, chronic lung disease, diabetes and cardiovascular disease) contribute to 60% of deaths worldwide.
+These chronic conditions can be managed (if not even prevented) by four lifestyle behaviours: good nutrition, enough physical activity, responsible tobacco use and responsible alcohol intake.

 A lifestyle characterised by these healthy behaviours can save you hundreds of thousands in healthcare costs throughout your lifetime, and especially in retirement.